Jeffery Cohelan: Biography

+Early career

 He worked driving a milk truck from 1935, and was the secretary-treasurer (1942–~1958) of the Milk Drivers and Dairy Employees, Local 302, Alameda and Contra Costa Counties.
 In the 1958 election, he campaigned from a milk truck and was elected to Congress.
 He was a consultant to the University of California Institute of Industrial Relations.

 Cohelan was a member of the Berkeley Welfare Commission from 1949 to 1953, the Berkeley City Council from 1955 to 1958, and the San Francisco Council on Foreign Relations.

+Congress

 He was elected as a Democrat to the Eighty-sixth and to the five succeeding Congresses, from 1959 to 1971.
 He was known as a Johnson liberal for his support of progressive programs, but also American involvement in the Vietnam War.

 In 1966, he faced a tough primary challenge from Ramparts magazine editor Robert Scheer, who was supported by local activists from the civil-rights and emerging anti-war movement.

-His previous support for the war helped lead to Cohelan's defeat in the 1970 primary by Berkeley City Councilman Ron Dellums.
+His previous support for the war helped lead to Cohelan's defeat in the 1970 primary by Berkeley City Councilman Ron Dellums, who won the race and the general election to begin a long tenure in Congress.

+Later career

 He was executive director (1970–1979) of a trade association of Health Maintenance Organizations, Group Health Association of America.

+Retirement and death

 After retirement, he enjoyed cooking and sang in the All Saints Episcopal Church choir.
 He resided in Washington, D.C. until his death at home February 15, 1999.

+Archives

 The University of Oklahoma has papers from his congressional office.